 - Families with children are not necessarily staying in Austin.
 Rising housing costs, school quality, safety, available amenities, and educational costs are concerns for families. - The two school districts serving the largest area in the extraterritorial jurisdiction (Austin ISD and Del Valle ISD) are facing challenges related to population growth, immigration/language needs, poverty, transient families, and sharply reduced funding from the State of Texas. - Higher educational institutions are a major part of Austin's identity, history, and economy. - Austin has a very active social service network.
 The Community Action Network is developing a set of priority indicators for children and youth to measure progress. - Teenage pregnancies can have profound effects on the mother's future prospects, her family, child, and the broader community.
-Teen parents are more likely to drop out of school, not attend college, experience unemployment, and earn lower wages.
-Children of teenage mothers are more at risk for having low-birth weight, prematurity, and infant mortality. - Design of the physical environment affects public health.
-Ensuring that new development creates walkable and bikable communities with safe pedestrian facilities and recreation opportunities can promote the health and well-being of Austin's residents and reduce risk factors associated with diabetes, heart disease, and obesity.
+Teen girls who become pregnant and give birth are more likely to drop out of high school.
+Infants born to teenage mothers are more at risk for low-birth weight, premature birth, and infant - Design of the physical environment affects public health.
+Ensuring that new development creates walkable and bicycle-friendly communities with recreation opportunities can promote the health and well-being of Austin's residents and reduce risk factors associated with diabetes, heart disease, and obesity.

-Data sources: City of Austin Community Inventory, Create Austin TXP, Inc.'s Economic Impact 2005 Study of Austin, and the Urban Institute's Cultural Vitality in Communities Study.
+Data sources: City at Austin Community Inventory, Create Austin TXP, Inc.'s Ecanamic Impact 2005 Study of Austin, and the Urban Institute's Cultural Vitality in Communities Study.